Award information, including requirements and deadlines, is available here.

 6) Students who travel internationally on Rice funds are required to register their trip with International SOS and the U.S. State Department’s Smart Traveler Enrollment Program (STEP).
 Information and links for both programs are located at https://abroad.rice.edu/travel-registration.

-a.
-For exhibition and conference travel, students can apply for funding for the following: flights/ground transportation to destination, lodging, and conference and enterance fees.
+For exhibition and conference travel, students can apply for funding for the following: flights/ground transportation to destination, lodging, and conference and entrance fees.
 Conference attendance proposals are capped at $500, exhibition travel is capped at $750, and conference presentation proposals do not have a set limit.

-b.
-For research travel, students can apply for funding for the following: flights/ground transportation to destination, lodging, enterance fees to museums/collections, per diem to cover meals and incidentals - according to policy below.
+For research travel, students can apply for funding for the following: flights/ground transportation to destination, lodging, entrance fees to museums/collections, per diem to cover meals and incidentals - according to policy below.

 Domestic per diem rates can be found here.

 9) Mileage is reimbursed per the Rice University Rate which can be found here.